-It should be noted that, during the past few years, many bottom-up salient object detection methods \cite{2015-aliborji,cheng2015global,yan2013hierarchical,jiang2013salient}, which do not require high-level supervision information, were proposed to detect the most visually noticeable salient object in the image.
+It should be noted that, during the past few years, many salient object detection methods \cite{2015-aliborji,cheng2015global,shi2016hierarchical,jiang2013salient}, which do not require high-level supervision information, have been proposed to detect the most visually noticeable salient object in the image.
 While these methods may not work well for complex images with multiple objects and cluttered background, they often provide satisfactory saliency maps for images with the object(s) of single category and clean background.
-By automatically retrieving a huge amount of internet images and detecting salient object for relatively simple images, we might be able to obtain a large amount of saliency maps for training semantic segmentation DCNNs at low cost.
+By automatically retrieving a huge amount of web images and detecting salient objects for relatively simple images, we might be able to obtain a large amount of saliency maps for training semantic segmentation DCNNs at a low cost.

-In this work, we propose a simple to complex framework for weakly supervised segmentation based on the following intuitions.
-For complex images, which are with clutter background and two or more categories of objects, it is usually difficult to infer the relationship between semantic labels and pixels by only utilizing image-level labels as the supervision.
-However, for simple images, which are with clean background and a single category of major object(s), foreground and background pixels are easily split based on the salient object detection techniques~\cite{itti1998model,cheng2015global,yan2013hierarchical,jiang2013salient}.
+In this work, we propose a simple to complex framework for weakly-supervised segmentation based on the following intuitions.
+For complex images with clutter background and two or more categories of objects, it is usually difficult to infer the relationship between semantic labels and pixels by only utilizing image-level labels as the supervision.
+However, for simple images with clean background and a single category of major object(s), foreground and background pixels are easily split based on the salient object detection techniques~\cite{itti1998model,cheng2015global,shi2016hierarchical,jiang2013salient}.
 With the indication of the image-level label, it is naturally inferred that pixels belonging to the foreground can be assigned with the same semantic label.
 Therefore, an initial segmenter can be learned from simple images based on their foreground/background masks and image-level labels.
-Furthermore, based on the initial segmenter, more objects from complex images can be segmented so that a more powerful segmenter can be learnt for semantic segmentation.
+Furthermore, based on the initial segmenter, more objects from complex images can be segmented so that a more powerful segmenter can be continually learnt for semantic segmentation.